MicrosoftDocs/azure-stack-docs/azure-stack/operator/service-plan-offer-subscription-overview.md

 Users create new subscriptions and get access to existing subscriptions by signing in to Azure Stack Hub.
 Each subscription represents an association with a single offer.
 The offer (and its plans and quotas) assigned to one subscription can't be shared with other subscriptions.
 Each resource that a user creates is associated with one subscription.

-As an Azure Stack Hub operator, you are able to see information about tenant subscriptions, however are unable to access the contents of those subscriptions unless explicitly added through RBAC by a tenant administrator of that subscription.
-This enables tenants to enforce separation of power and responsibilities between Azure Stack Hub operator and tenant spaces.
+As an Azure Stack Hub operator, you can see information about tenant subscriptions, but you can't access the contents of those subscriptions unless you are explicitly added through RBAC by a tenant administrator of that subscription.
+This allows tenants to enforce separation of power and responsibilities between Azure Stack Hub operator and tenant spaces.

-The exception to this case is a situation where the subscription owner is unable to provide the operator access to it, requiring the administrator to take ownership of the subscription as discussed in [Change the billing owner for an Azure Stack Hub user subscription](azure-stack-change-subscription-owner.md).
+The exception to this case is a situation in which the subscription owner is unable to provide the operator with access to the subscription, which requires the administrator to take ownership of the subscription as discussed in [Change the billing owner for an Azure Stack Hub user subscription](azure-stack-change-subscription-owner.md).

 ### Default provider subscription